• Skip to primary navigation

 • Generously coat steak in salt and pepper.

-• Add cooking oil to skillet set over medium-high heat.
+• Add cooking oil to a large skillet set over medium-high heat.
 Place steak in the oil once shimmering.

 • Cook the steak about 4 minutes per side, or until it reaches your desired level of doneness.
 Adjust temperature as needed.

 • Remove steak from skillet once finished cooking and let rest for 5 minutes.
-While steak is resting add onions to the skillet and cook until tender-crisp (Keep the heat on medium-high if you want a little char on the onion).
+While steak is resting, reduce skillet to medium heat and add onions.
+Cook until tender-crisp (Keep the heat on medium-high if you want a little char on the onion).

 • Lightly toast the inside of your Hoagie roll while onions cook.